 - Click Select Area icon, hover over a contour region and single click to select areas by contour line.

-- Click Select Area icon, hover over a selected area and single click to view documents in area, edit area information, create a data set from area, create a sub-analysis from area, or delete the area.
+- Click Select Area icon, hover over a selected area and single click to view documents in area, edit area information, create a data set from area, or delete the area.
 Or, view and manage areas on the Areas list.

 Center of Gravity and Distribution Area: shows the overlap and distances between the target's patent distribution range and center of gravity compared to others in the data set.
 Single click on the circle next to the selected companies to change the highlight color.

 Text Plots: places an X on the radar to indicate the center of an area containing specified text.
 Enter single or multiple words in the search query and click save to mark the spot.